dotkernel/dot-maker/docs/book/v1/component/collection.md

 and will keep prompting for a valid module name until you provide one.

+Once an existing module name (like, "ExistingModule") is provided, `dot-maker` will output a success message:

+> Found Module "ExistingModule"

 ## Name the Collection

 Once the target module has been identified, you will be prompted to input a name for the Collection: